”They’re not sorry they hurt your feelings. They’re sorry they got caught.”

 They actually believe they are a better person than you, but they know you are fixated in making them a better person, changing them, healing them, so they gain some positive attention from you and hint that they will change with your help.
 So we then forgive them and try our best to help them.

 6. “I’m sorry I wasn’t there for you.”
-Or “ I needed to go out, but you were ok” basically if your Ill, it’s a case of they don’t care so they can not be bothered to care for you.
+Or “ I needed to go out, but you were ok” basically, if your Ill, it’s a case that they don’t care, so they can not be bothered to care for you.
 Just go to bed and get out of their way so they can then go and find someone who will look after them.
 They don’t care at all; they just don’t want you to leave.

-7. “I’m sorry I want to change.”
-Or “ I didn’t mean to I just couldn’t help if you know what I’m like.
+7. “I’m sorry, I want to change.”
+Or “ I didn’t mean to.
+I just couldn’t help if you know what I’m like.
 I’m worried about what I may do without your help.”
-Saying a narcissist never lies this one is as close to the truth you will ever get.
-They are sorry for themselves that they are just trying to get through life and all these jealous, envy’s people come along to try and hurt them.
-They are sorry they got caught, sorry they might be held accountable for how others view their actions, sorry you might make them look the bad person when to them it’s not them, to them it’s all your fault.
+Saying a narcissist never lies, this one is as close to the truth you will ever get.
+They are sorry for themselves that they are just trying to get through life, and all these jealous, envy’s people come along to try and hurt them.
+They are sorry they got caught, sorry they might be held accountable for how others view their actions, sorry you might make them look the bad person when to them it’s not them.
+To them, it’s all your fault.
 It’s always anyone else’s fault, and it’s never anything they did.